keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 # The DAO Bot

 ## Introduction
-In this section you'll be creating the DAO bot in order to securely facilitate auto-registration into your DAO.
+In this section you'll be creating the DAO bot smart contract in order to securely facilitate auto-registration into your DAO.
 This bot will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

 Recall that the DAO bot needs the following properties: